Quantum chaos and H\'enon-Heiles model: Dirac's variational approach with Jackiw-Kerman function: Introduction

 Most research efforts in quantum chaos concerns the quantization of classically chaotic systems in the semiclassical regime.
 Different approaches have been adopted to identify the signatures of chaos in these quantized systems.
 The most commonly employed ones are: random matrices \cite{Ha, Me}, energy level dynamics \cite{Dy}, periodic orbit expansions \cite{Gu}, Gaussian wave-packet dynamics \cite{He1,He2}, etc.

 As semiclassical dynamics are generally believed to be qualitatively similar to those of the quantum system and the classical limit of it, so an integrable classical system would not be chaotic in its semiclassical approximation.
 That is, quantum fluctuations will suppress chaos.
-However, in \cite{PS1}, it is demonstrated that this is not always true.
-Using a semiclassical dynamics derived via the Ehrenfest theorem they showed that for the double-well system, quantum fluctuations may induce chaos.
+However, in [18] it has been demonstrated that this is not always true.
+Using a semiclassical dynamics derived via the Ehrenfest theorem, the authors showed that for the double-well system, quantum fluctuations may induce chaos.
 More recently, while we were preparing this manuscript, a new work \cite{Ber} came to our attention which shows that quantum corrections by metric extensions also favor chaotic behavior in the dynamics of a probe particle near the horizon of a generalized Schwarzschild black hole.

 We would like to examine if there are other systems in which chaos could be induced by quantum effects.
 The example we consider is the H\'enon-Heiles model \cite{HH}.
-Originally the H\'enon-Heiles potetnial was used to model the motion of a star in the gravitation field of a galaxy, but later it was found to be also useful as a model of triatomic molecule.
+Originally the H\'enon-Heiles potentiall was used to model the motion of a star in the gravitation field of a galaxy, but later it was found to be also useful as a model of triatomic molecule in quantum chemistry.
 Thus it becomes of interest to study the quantum behaviors of the H\'enon-Heiles model.

-It is known that the H\'enon-Heiles potential admits both regular and chaotic motions ([see, e.g., \cite{LL,Be,Em}).
-In \cite{Noid}, by determining the quantum energy levels of the H\'enon-Heiles system, it was found that the energy levels in the classically quasi-periodic regime continued smoothly into the classically stochastic regime.
+It is known that the H\'enon-Heiles potential admits both regular and chaotic motions ([see, e.g., Ref.
+[21-23]).
+In Ref.[24], by determining the quantum energy levels of the H\'enon-Heiles system, it was found that the energy levels in the classically quasi-periodic regime continued smoothly into the classically stochastic regime.
 Thus quantum fluctuations appear to suppress classical chaos in the H\'enon-Heiles potential.
 More recently, studies of a semiclassical H\'enon-Heiles model using the method of Gaussian effective potential also indicate that quantum fluctuations destroy the chaotic behavior in the H\'enon-Heiles potential \cite{CS,PS2}.